eslint/eslint/docs/rules/no-ternary.md

-# no ternary
+# Disallow Ternary Operators

-Some people believe that the use of ternary operators leads to unclear code.
-The `no-ternary` rule disallows the use of ternary operators.
+The ternary operator is used to conditionally assign a value to a variable.
+Some believe that the use of ternary operators leads to unclear code.

 ```js
 var foo = isBar ? baz : qux;